mrsahin101/Video_Lectures/Linux/FreeCodeCamp_Introduction_to_Linux/Notes.md

 - Additional software is used via **package manager software**
 - Both rpm and dkpg runs on two-level.
     1. **Low level tool** : dpkg or rpm, take care all low level stuff. install packages, run scripts, make sure software installed correctly
-    2. **High level tool** : apt, yum or zypper dnf, dowload packages, figures out dependencies.
+    2. **High level tool** : apt, yum or zypper dnf, download packages, figures out dependencies.
 User works in this level.

 - dnf is backward-compatiable with yum for RHEL
 - zypper is for openSuse family.